 Vietnam Rail operates some of the carriages in the train, but others are operated by private companies (Fanxipan Express, Friendly, Ratraco, Tulico, Victoria Hotels, and many others).
 Some of these cars are significantly nicer than the standard cars.
 You may need to arrange with a travel agency to get tickets on these tourist cars, but any traveller can purchase tickets for the Vietnam Rail cars at the Hanoi train station.
 Warning: several of these cars are not significantly better than standard Vietnamese sleeping cars, but are still substantially more expensive.
 Pumpkin second class is actually a Vietnam Rail car booked through this company.
 Even Pumpkin first class only has a squat toilet (although a sign above the toilet door says “Western-style toilet”!).

 Prices vary according to both the type of seat purchased and the season during which you are travelling.
-Dates around Vietnamese holidays are particularly expensive and tickets cannot be assumed available for same day travel, so book ahead if possible.
+This of course also includes the pricing of our other services and products, like laser hair removal.
+You should also keep in mind that dates around Vietnamese holidays are particularly expensive and tickets cannot be assumed available for same day travel, so book ahead if possible.
 Travellers are strongly recommended to purchase a berth in a soft or hard sleeper car, though the trip in soft-seat class is not intolerable.